 I love jQuery.
 I use it to validate forms and submit them asynchronously, create sweet fade-in and hover effects, and prevent spam attacks.
 I also make use of jQuery plugins for things like sliders, mobile nav menus, and lightboxes (although sometimes I like to roll my own).

 I began with PHP when I wanted to a way to interact with people on my first personal website.
 I wanted people to comment and rate my original music, and realized HTML and CSS alone couldn't cut it.
 I still use PHP every day for too many tasks to list, and have recently begun to expand my knowledge by delving into object-oriented PHP programming.

-The majority of websites I've developed in the past two years have been WordPress-based.
+The majority of websites I've developed in the past three years have been WordPress-based.
 I've hand-coded over a dozen custom themes, including e-commerce sites and blogs.

-I've converted over three-dozen PSDs into HTML websites over the last two years – and after doing all of my rendering and mock-ups by hand for a long time, I've graduated to Photoshop.
+I've converted over three-dozen PSDs into HTML websites over the last three years – and after doing all of my rendering and mock-ups by hand for a long time, I've graduated to Photoshop.
 I'm still figuring out the subtleties, but have a firm grasp on all of the basic, and some of the advanced features.